scipy-conference/scipy_proceedings/papers/ido_michael/index.rst

     assert 'pkl' in upstream['train-test-split']['X_test']

-Adding these snippets will allow us to validate that the data we're looking for exists as well as the quality we expect.
+Adding these snippets will allow us to validate that the data we're looking for exists and has the quality we expect.
 For instance, in the first test we're checking there are no missing rows, and that the data sample we have are for houses up to 100 years old.

-In the second snippet, we're checking that there are train and test inputs which are crucial to us before training the model.
+In the second snippet, we're checking that there are train and test inputs which are crucial for training the model.

 6. Maintaining the pipeline
 ---------------------------